Code-Institute-Submissions/sound-store-ms4/README.md

 ## CONFIRMATION EMAILS
 1. To test that the confirmation email works, I can make a purchase and then see that I have received an email with details of my order in my email account.
 2. To test that the 'Confirm Email Address' email works, I can register for an account using a temporary email account from Temp Mail (https://www.tempmail.net).
 After filling out the registration form I am next met with a Confirm Email Address allauth screen.
 I can then check my temporary email account for this email and copy the link into the url bar.
 Here I can click the 'Confirm Email Address' button and be next met with a login screen where I can login with my new credentials.

+## TESTING DATA MANAGEMENT
+1. I can test how the data is handled in the database by clicking either 'Product Management' or 'Upload Blog' in the profile dropdown menu.
+Uploading either will produce a new listing on the website, visible either by clicking the 'All Products' link or the 'Blog' link.
+If I go to https://sound-store-ms-4.herokuapp.com/admin/ I can see that these listings are now present in the database.
+Similarly deleting either blog or product listing will result in the listing being removed from both the site and from the admin database.
+Editing either blog or product listing will result in the altered listing showing up on the site and in the admin panel at https://sound-store-ms-4.herokuapp.com/admin/.

+## TESTING SITE RESPONSIVENESS
+1. Developer tools on Google Chrome was used extensively to test responsiveness.
+This allows me to look at the site as it would appear on a variety of different device sizes.
+Using these different device views I can see where there are issues and fix them accordingly using media queries in the css files.
+2. I had access to multiple devices during development.
+I had an iPhone 5 and 7, MacBook Pro (13" screen) and another 15" screen laptop aswell as a 21" wide/13" inch high monitor.
+Using these I could test the sites responsiveness.

+# Data Schema
+Seven different models classes contained in models.py files were used for the database schema of the site.